8rents/literate-coding-parser/README.md

 ## About Literate Coding

 > *The following about section is taken from the [Wikipedia article on Literate Programming](https://en.m.wikipedia.org/wiki/Literate_programming)*
+>
+> ---
+>

-Literate programming is writing out the program logic in a human language with included (separated by a primitive markup) code snippets and macros.
+> Literate programming is writing out the program logic in a human language with included (separated by a primitive markup) code snippets and macros.

-It was first introduced in 1984 by Donald Knuth, who intended it to create programs that were suitable literature for human beings.
+> It was first introduced in 1984 by Donald Knuth, who intended it to create programs that were suitable literature for human beings.
 He implemented it at Stanford University as a part of his research on algorithms and digital typography.

+---

-### File Extensions
+## File Extensions

 Since we are writing a **literate javascript file**, `.js` is used and then appended with `.lit` after the codes file extension.

 **Note:** *That since the file extension is `.js` the compiler will know all the code is javascript, so we won't need to specify the language in any of the markdown code fences.*

+---

-### YAML Front matter
+### Configuration with YAML Front matter

 Each file is started with YAML front matter.
 Then you write all about how the file works, what it does, and eventually within the markdown write a code snippet that you will document.